adrianovaladar/snake/README.md

 output in the current terminal session, it is recommended to open a new terminal window or to save your work before running the game to avoid unintended data loss.

-Additionally, please note that in some terminal screens, it might be needed to press the "Enter" key twice instead of only once when interacting with the game.

 ## Creators

 This project was created by [**Adriano Valadar**](https://adrianovaladar.github.io) and [**Rogério